ardaillon/FCN-f0/README.md

-# User warning :
-You may currently encounter memory issues when running the analysis on long audio files (> 2min30s approximately).
-This problem will be fixed very soon!!

 # FCN-f0
 Code for running monophonic pitch (F0) estimation using the fully-convolutional neural network models described in the publication :